ow2-proactive/scheduling/README.txt

 ProActive Scheduling 2008-09-08 14:04:11

-IMPORTANT NOTE :

-Some parts of the ProActive Scheduler and ProActive  Resource Manager rely on Java Scripting capabilities.
-As a consequence, it requires either:
-	- 1.6 or greater Java Runtime Environment, without any modifications,
-	- or, with a 1.5 JRE, the JSR 223 jar files (available at :  http://jcp.org/en/jsr/detail?id=223)
-		    * First, the script-api.jar, script-js.jar and js.jar files must be added
-			in the /dist/lib/ directory if you are using the bin release of ProActive Scheduler, or in the /ProActive/lib/ directory if you build ProActive Scheduler from the source release.
-		    * Then the java5_jsr223_patch.jar patch (released with the Scheduler RCP Client) should be executed in the Scheduler RCP Client directory : unzip the java5_jsr223_patch.zip file and execute java -jar java5_jsr223_patch.jar.

 You can find the documentation of ProActive Scheduler in the docs directory :

 Javadoc and updated documentation are available online: http://proactive.inria.fr